-Famous Exes Who Kept Working Together After Breaking Up
+Famous Exes Who Kept Working Together After Breakups: The Good, the Fine and the Awkward - E!
+Online

 Asked if she and Chad were ever in contact, the Chicago P.D. star said, "That's such an interesting question.
 But my mother once said to me that if you don't have anything nice to say, not to say anything at all."

-Not quite so challenging but still with its challenges was the aftermath of Penn Badgley and Blake Lively's breakup when they were still playing destined-for-each-other Dan and Serena.
+Not quite so challenging but still with its challenges was the aftermath of Penn Badgley and Blake Lively's breakup when they were still playing destined-for-each-other Dan and Serena on Gossip Girl.

 Once again, Watch What Happened Live got the goods, when Badgley later named Lively as his best onscreen kiss.